This guide covers everything you need to know about how to detail a car or truck on the outside and inside.

 What’s more important is ensuring that you fold and rotate your clay regularly to keep dirt and debris that is picked up by the clay from potentially scratching your paint.
 Check it frequently as you use the clay and fold and rotate as necessary to switch to a clean section of clay.

 Also, if you drop your clay on the ground DON’T USE IT.
 There will be a lot of harsh sand and grit that will have gotten picked up by the clay and it will almost certainly scratch your finish.

 A good practice is to break off small pieces of clay for use.
 If you happen to drop a small piece you can throw it away with ease and just break off a new piece.
 If you’re using your entire clay bar and drop it you’ll be less compelled to throw it away and may try to get away with using it.
 That could end in disaster.

 It is possible to clay your car with just water as a lubricant but it doesn’t work as well as a dedicated lubricant.
 When using water, the clay will frequently stick and grab.

-A good clay lubricant will allow the clay to seamlessly glide across your clear coat and easily pick up grit and dirt stuck to the surface.
-Like clay bars, there are many different lubricants.
+A good clay lubricant will allow the clay to seamlessly glide across your car’s top coat and easily pick up grit and dirt stuck to the surface.
+Like detailing clay, there are many different lubricants.
 Some are better than others but there isn’t much difference between them for this purpose.
 I’ve found it best to just stick to one that is reasonably priced and works well for you.